-This protects the rights and privacy of individuals' data.
+This protects the rights and privacy of individual's data.
 To comply with the law, information about individuals must be collected and used fairly, stored safely and securely and not disclosed to any third party unlawfully.
-The Act states that personal data must be:
+The Act states that person data must be:

 - Fairly and lawfully processed.

 - Processed for limited purposes.

 - Adequate, relevant and not excessive.

-- Accurate.

-- Not kept longer than necessary.

-- Secure.